Podman Setup

 # Microos

-sudo transactional-update update && reboot
+sudo transactional-update update && sudo reboot

 Installation